dbwebb-se/mvc/example/symfony-write-application-code/README.md

 The complete state of the game, including the dice, is now saved in the session.

-We then update so the route `pig_play` reflects this and outputs the dice in the template file.
+We then update so the route `pig_play` reflects this and outputs the value of the dice in the template file.

-The controller method needs an update to get the dice from the session and translate their values into an array so they can be sent to the template.
+The controller method needs an update to get the dicehand from the session and translate their values into an array so they can be sent to the template.

 ```php
     #[Route("/game/pig/play", name: "pig_play", methods: ['GET'])]